 Headquarters: Charlotte, N.C.

 In late 2019, BB&T and SunTrust merged to form Truist.
-Today, this relatively new bank has more than 2,500 branches and 3,500 ATMs in the U.S. In addition to consumer and commercial banking, Trust also offers a combination of other financial services, including mortgage lending, brokerage accounts, asset management and insurance products.
+Today, this relatively new bank has more than 2,100 branches and nearly 4,000 ATMs in the U.S. In addition to consumer and commercial banking, Truist offers a combination of other financial services, including mortgage lending, brokerage accounts, asset management and insurance products.

 Truist’s community banking model aims to empower low- and moderate-income earners and minority borrowers by helping them build assets and achieve financial success.
 It has made this focus on diversity and inclusion a key differentiator among competitors.